rukai/not-webusb-rs/readme.md

 ## Downsides

-Probably a fair bit slower compared to webusb, since it has to go through a lot of overhead with the U2F protocol.
+Far slower than webusb since it has to go through a lot of overhead with the U2F protocol.
-TODO: get some actual measurements done.
+For example, to round trip 5kB of data it takes the following on different browsers:

+* linux chrome ~9s
+* linux firefox ~13s

 Also, most browsers flash the entire window every time a not-webusb transfer occurs.
 However, on firefox only a small box appears instead.